BehkoVasilev/BehkoVasilev/README.md

 - 🔭 I have basic knowledge in C#, JavaScript, SQLite , MySQL

-- 👯 Мy hobbies are: I would say that I really enjoy being in the nature, playing basketball, trips with friends.
+- 👯 Мy hobbies are: I would say that I really enjoy being in the nature, playing basketball, trips with friends and fishing.

 - ⚡ I’m looking for a new job and new challenges.